05/08/2017 0 Comments

 Like all human foods, there are some vegetables that are more acceptable in a dog’s diet than others.
 The overconsumption of some vegetables can lead to stomach issues and blood problems.
 Some safe vegetables for dogs include celery, broccoli, and carrots.

 Celery is a fibrous vegetable and can keep dogs regular.
 It also keeps blood pressure low, the immune system high, and acts as a diuretic.
 Full of vitamins and minerals, the nutrients found in celery include:

 In addition to these ingredients, celery also contains a rich supply of amino acids.
 Make sure to remove the leaves before giving a stalk to your dog.

 Rich in cancer-fighting nutrients, broccoli should not be part of your dog’s regular diet.
 But when given in moderation and strictly monitored, this vegetable can increase your dog’s ability to fight stave off tumors.
 It is also an excellent source of vitamin C and fiber, and when chewed, can help keep teeth clean.

 Smaller dogs should have proportionally smaller amounts of broccoli, as too much of this can lead to digestive problems.

 As a treat, give raw carrots to your canine as a healthy alternative to processed dog biscuits.
 Carrots are a low-calorie snack that foster stronger teeth and can reduce the risk of obesity.
 For puppies and older dogs alike, these are an enjoyable treat.

 Like you, your dog will benefit most from a balanced diet.
-To make sure your canine stays healthy, talk to your veterinarian at Brimley Lawrence Animal Clinic about your pet’s eating habits.
+To make sure your canine stays healthy, talk to your veterinarian at Bellamy Lawrence Animal Hospital about your pet’s eating habits.
 Your vet will help you keep your dog healthy, and active.